-Balsamic Dreams sounds like the perfect read, meat and drink for a card carrying Curmudgeon.
+Balsamic Dreams sounds like the perfect read; meat and drink for a card carrying Curmudgeonly Baby Boomer in need of a haircut.
 Available from Takealot as an e-Book for R73, it’s the perfect birthday present.
-I think I’ll treat myself.
+I think I’ll treat myself in memory of late 1962 when the Cuban Missile Crisis threatened to escalate; it didn’t escalate and we lost our innocence.

 “BALSAMIC DREAMS.” by Joe Queenan